TouK/excel-export/README.md

-This is excel-export Grails plugin using Apache POI
+This is the excel-export Grails plugin using Apache POI

 #What does it do?